mia-mms-2324/team13/README.md

 - Current known bugs:
 - When there is no speaker the previous speaker is still shown

-Upcoming features

-- Changes to font and styling to match new prototype
-- Changes to expandable window to match new prototype
-- Changes to dialog window to match new prototype
-- Functionality to show speakers as an image

 Changelog 0.241 (10-01-2024) 12am GMT